rdp/homebrew-openssh-gssapi/README.md

 To install this kerberos friendlier version of ssh (install homebrew then):

+$ brew tap rdp/openssh-gssapi

+Now one of these:

-$ brew install rdp/homebrew-openssh-gssapi/openssh-gssapi-hpn --with-gssapi-support
+$ brew install rdp/homebrew-openssh-gssapi/openssh-patched --with-gssapi-support

 To install a version that has the "HPN" performance improvements to "speed up openssh for large file transfer"

-$ brew install rdp/homebrew-openssh-gssapi/openssh-gssapi-hpn --with-hpn
+$ brew install rdp/homebrew-openssh-gssapi/openssh-patched --with-hpn

 to install a version with "Added native OS X Keychain and Launch Daemon support to ssh-agent"

-$ brew install rdp/homebrew-openssh-gssapi/openssh-gssapi-hpn --with-keychain-support
+$ brew install rdp/homebrew-openssh-gssapi/openssh-patched --with-keychain-support

 Or combine them:

-$ brew install rdp/homebrew-openssh-gssapi/openssh-gssapi-hpn --with-gssapi-support --with-hpn
+$ brew install rdp/homebrew-openssh-gssapi/openssh-patched --with-gssapi-support --with-hpn

 (note you can't do both --with-keychain-support simultaneous with --with-hpn those 2 conflict barely, PR's welcome!)